-“There are no benches in Amsterdam,” we complain to our Air B and B host Michéle, while rubbing our sore feet.
+“There are no benches in Amsterdam,” we complain to our Air B and B host Michéle, rubbing our sore feet.

 “There are benches everywhere,” Michéle says, astonished, “in front of every house.”

 “Pffft!
 I sit there anyway; it does not matter…”